ghskyzhou/Java_Chat_Rooms_by_Sky/README.md

 CREATE TABLE log(IND INT, text VARCHAR(1000));
 ```

 After initialize the database, you can launch IDEA and open the project.
+Set your own JavaFX library.
 Run the server.java using IDEA's run "Server".
 Then run Main.java using IDEA's run "Run JavaFX".

 ## Functions